 This is not to say that facilitators and middlemen have no place in a multi-agent system; rather it is the 'commanding reliance on middlemen' that MAS rejects.

-Example: To better illustrate the distinction between centralised and decentralised systems, consider another example: search and discoverability in a commerce environment.
-In a centralised system (say Amazon), there is a single search service -- provided, owned and run by the commerce company itself -- which takes care of all search-related functionality for every product within their domain.
+Example: To better illustrate the distinction between centralized and decentralized systems, consider another example: search and discoverability in a commerce environment.
+In a centralized system (say Amazon), there is a single search service -- provided, owned and run by the commerce company itself -- which takes care of all search-related functionality for every product within their domain.
 So to be discoverable in this system, all sellers must register their products with this particular service.
-However in a decentralised system, there may not necessarily be a single search service provider.
+However, in a decentralized system, there may not necessarily be a single search service provider.
 There may be multiple such services, run by different, perhaps competing entities.
 Each seller has the freedom to register with (i.e. make themselves known to) one or a handful of services.
 On the buyers side, the more services they contact and query, the higher their chances of finding the product they are looking for.

 As such, a distinctive characteristic of a multi-agent environment, is that it is inhabited by more than one agent (as the name suggests), where each agent may be owned potentially by a different stakeholder (individual, company, government).
 Since by design, each agent represents and looks after the interests of its owner(s), and because different stakeholders may have unaligned, conflicting, or contradictory interests, it is very common to have multi-agent systems in which the agents' objectives, values and preferences are unaligned, conflicting, or contradictory.